 Epiphone Flying V

-This iconic guitar has been expertly recreated by Epiphone, with a focus on vintage accuracy.
-The ProBucker™ Humbuckers create an amazingly authentic tone, making this guitar perfect for any fan of the original Flying V.
+This iconic guitar has been expertly recreated by Epiphone.
+But with a focus on vintage accuracy.
+The ProBucker™ Humbuckers create an amazingly authentic tone.
+Making this guitar perfect for any fan of the original Flying V.

-Its rolled neck provides a comfortable and familiar feel, just like the original Gibson model that it’s based on.
-Additionally, the Epiphone Flying V features era-appropriate wiring that is sure to keep your tone sounding great for years to come.
+Its rolled neck provides a comfortable and familiar feel.
+Just like the original Gibson model that it’s based on.
+Additionally, the Epiphone Flying V features era-appropriate wiring.
+This is sure to keep your tone sounding great for years to come.

 You can play solos and chords with ease on an Epiphone Flying V, thanks to its well-balanced tone.